gksuba/Python/README.md

-# SAS
+# Python
-This is sample code in SAS
+This is sample code in Python